A Natural Solution for California's Herds: African Catfish Peptides

 Beyond safety, these peptides demonstrate effectiveness against problematic bacteria.
 One study revealed NACAP-II's strong activity against Extended-Spectrum Beta-Lactamase (ESBL)-producing Escherichia coli—a critical concern for both animal and human health due to its resistance to many common antibiotics.
 Another peptide, ACAP-IV, also showed antibacterial activity against E. coli and Staphylococcus aureus.
 We believe these AMPs work by directly disrupting bacterial cell membranes, a mechanism that makes it harder for bacteria to develop resistance compared to how they resist traditional antibiotics.

-UC ANR Human Resources: Page
+UC ANR Business Operations Center: Page

 View Page